rschristopher/ischristtrue.com/src/truth.md

 Just as knowledge depends
  on a firm foundation
- of *the Truth*, which as we have seen can only be revealed -- so too are morality as well as its cousin: meaning (as in, the meaning of life).
+ of objective *truth*, which as we have seen can only be revealed -- so too are morality as well as its cousin: meaning (as in, the meaning of life).
-In other words, we must necessarily believe that
+In other words, we must necessarily believe that objective knowable truths can be revealed, including moral truths.
- Truth exists
- in order that we can *know* anything, as well as know what is good, and know the meaning of anything.

 Truth claims, as revealed to us, contain not only the causal functions